baw/atom-hide-files/README.md

   * hide file by using `SHIFT + CMD + H`
 * Unhide everything
   * unhide by using `SHIFT + CMD + U` or with the command bar

+##Todos
+* add ability to save hidden files after reopening atom
+* have ability to save 'hidden files' state to reload at later time